munhoz2k/lucas-next-portfolio/README.md

  <a href="#how-to-install">How to install</a> •
  <a href="#contributing">Contributing</a> •
 </p>

+Welcome to my portfolio, it's still in development and it will be deployed soon on [Vercel](https://vercel.com/munhoz2ks-projects)...

 # About
 - This is my beautiful portfolio made with [Next.js](https://nextjs.org/) containing all my professional infos